kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h3>SwingU</h3>
         <p>
-          In 2021 I joined an established startup in the golf app market. (yeah...
-I know... me as a golfer?!?!)
-The company was running on some pretty old tech so the goal was to help move them off of a single EC2 instance running mostly legacy .NET Framework 4.7 to a more modern cloud stack that could scale.
-Sadly along the way the product manager died while presenting in front of the company at the first all-hands meeting back in the office since the start of the pandemic.
-I should have walked at this point but I stuck around.
+          In 2021 I joined an established startup in the golf app market.
+The company was running on some pretty old tech so the goal was to help move them off of a single EC2 instance running mostly legacy .NET Framework 4.7 to a modern cloud stack that could scale.
       </p>
       <p>
         I learned a lot while working with this company.
-I also watched a train wreck from the inside.
-I tried recommending an approach for how to structure the existing team in a way that lined up with the reality of how the product worked but I wasn't able to deliver it to the CEO as intented.
-I shared the presentation with him after the fact and you can <router-link to="/slides/sports-app-product-team-proposal"> see it here</router-link>.
+I prepared a recommendation for how to structure the existing teams in a way that lined up with both the realities of how the product worked and in a way I was willing to continue to work there.
+I wasn't able to deliver this to the CEO as intended but I shared the presentation with him after I left the company.
+You can <router-link to="/slides/sports-app-product-team-proposal"> see it here</router-link>.
       </p>
     </div>
   </div>